hsutter/cppfront/docs/cppfront/options.md

 Print version, build, copyright, and license information.

-## Additional dynamic safety checks and contract information
+## Additional dynamic safety check controls

 ### `-no-comparison-checks`, `-no-c`

 Disable mixed-sign comparison safety checks.
 If not disabled, mixed-sign comparisons are diagnosed by default.

+### `-no-div-zero-checks`, `-no-d`

+Disable integer division by zero checks.
+If not disabled, integer division by zero checks are performed by default.

 ### `-no-null-checks`, `-no-n`